alexgalletti/sublime-ftp-plugin/readme.markdown

 ### Functionality in Development
 ___
 - Output panel information
-- Prompt for password (if user doesnt want to store it in config)
+- Prompt for password (if user doesnt want to store it in config file)
-- Save new server config in actual config directory

 ### Todo
 ___
 - on first use plugin breaks because the folder that its searching for sites does not exists "Users/Servers"
-- cant delete empty directory
+- cant delete empty directory (due to sub folders/files)
 - create ability to cancel current operation
 - optionally show folder/file info/permissions on a row
 - Handle symlink files and folders correctly